zhuguiyuan/MoonBit-EDA-Router/README.md

 # zhuguiyuan/router

 This project is an simple congestion-aware EDA router.
-It is modified from a project of ShanghaiTech VLSI Design Automation course.
+It is modified from a project of EE215A VLSI Design Automation @ ShanghaiTech.

 ## File format